susam/emacs4cl/README.md

     If the output `"hello, world"` appears in SLIME REPL, the development environment setup is complete.

+ 6. Optionally, install Quicklisp with the following commands:

+    ```sh
+    sbcl --load quicklisp.lisp --eval '(quicklisp-quickstart:install)' --quit
+    sbcl --load ~/quicklisp/setup.lisp --eval '(ql:add-to-init-file)' --quit
+    ```

+    Note that this is an optional step if you are just about to begin learning Common Lisp.
+However, as you start using Common Lisp for serious software development, sooner or later you are going to need Quicklisp in order to install Common Lisp libraries available on Quicklisp.

 Now that your environment is setup, read the next section to learn how to use this environment in more detail.